emreertugrl/book_app/README.md

 ## Project Description

-Kitap Kurdu allows you to add, edit, delete, and mark books as read or unread.
+Kitap app allows you to add, edit, delete, and mark books as read or unread.
 It's a handy tool for keeping track of your reading habits.

 ## Features